Language policy in Latvia: Legal framework

 The official language (valsts valoda, literally state language) in Latvia is Latvian; this status has been explicitly defined since 1988.
 In 1992, amendments to the 1989 Law on Languages strengthened the position of Latvian.
 All other languages, including the native Livonian language are defined as foreign languages in Section 5 of the Official Language Law of 1999.
 Section 3.3 stipulates that '[t]he State shall ensure the development and use of the Latvian sign language for communication with people with impaired hearing.'

 Since 1998, the official status of Latvian has been written into the Constitution (Article 4); and since 2002, MPs have been asked to promise to strengthen Latvian as the only official language in order to take their seats (Article 18).
 In the Constitution's chapter on human rights, rights to get answers from authorities in Latvian are specified since 2002 (Article 104).
-The current Official Language Law Law was not amended since its adoption in 1999 (as at 2017).
+The current Official Language Law Law was not amended since its adoption in 1999 (as of 2017).

 In 1995, Latvia signed, and in 2005 ratified the Council of Europe's Framework Convention for the Protection of National Minorities.
 When ratifying it, the Latvian Saeima (Parliament) made two declarations (worded as reservations) limiting the implementation of Articles 10 and 11.
-As at 2008, Latvia did not plan to sign the European Charter for Regional or Minority Languages.
+As of 2008, Latvia did not plan to sign the European Charter for Regional or Minority Languages.

 Language policy is implemented by a number of institutions: the State Language Commission (under the President) prepares proposals in this field; the State Language Centre (under the Ministry of Justice) executes control, imposes fines for administrative violations and translates documents of international significance; the Latvian Language Agency (under the Ministry of Education and Science) provides consultations and opportunities for learning Latvian and analyses the language situation.